 Of persons, from c.
 1400 as "capable of mental perception, having good sense, clever, discerning;" by early 15c. as "aware, cognizant (of something)."
 Of actions, discourse, etc., "marked by or proceeding from (good) sense," 1650s.
 In reference to clothes, shoes, etc., "practical rather than fashionable," it is attested from 1855.

-Other Middle English senses included "susceptible to injury or pain" (early 15c., now gone with sensitive); "worldly, temporal, outward" (c.
+Other Middle English senses included "susceptible to injury or pain" (early 15c., common through 18c., now gone with sensitive); "worldly, temporal, outward" (c.
 1400); "carnal, unspiritual" (early 15c., now gone with sensual).
 Related: Sensibleness.

 updated on May 05, 2022